bhopkinsnc/ccoe-training-ansible/labs/2.hello_inventory/README.md

 }
 ```

-In a playbook the all is at the hosts section by changing the all to cent or suse would only run the host listed in the inventory file.
+ Changing hosts section the playbook from "all" to "cent" or "suse" will only run the host listed in the inventory file.

 ```yaml
 ---